Lucotecia/Quick_Number_Place/README.md

 ## Install
 Download and unzip released file.

 Please see the README.txt file before run the app.

-If you want to build it from the sources, use Qt v5.12.4 or later versions.
+If you want to build one from the sources, use Qt v5.12.4 or later versions.

 ## Licence
 [LGPLv3](https://github.com/Lucotecia/Quick_Number_Place/blob/master/LICENCE)